sculpin/sculpin.io/source/download.md

     cd sculpin
     composer install

-At this point, `bin/sculpin` should be useable.
+At this point, `bin/sculpin` should be usable.

 If you want to make your development version of Sculpin available, create a symlink to it from somewhere in your `$PATH`.
 For example, to create a